-(a) The specific exemption established by 5 U.S.C.
+(a) Use of specific exemptions.
+The specific exemption established by 5 U.S.C.
 552a(k) of the Privacy Act may be claimed to protect records that meet the following criteria (parenthetical references are to the appropriate subsection of the Act: